 If you are investing in SEO or PPC, this can help to boost your ROI.
 You have the opportunity to reach out to companies that left your website without taking action.
 In turn, this could lead to more sales and a higher ROI.
 Your sales team might learn about whole new industries that are interested in your services as a result.

 Do I need software for this?

-One of the simplest ways you can try IP fingerprinting is to sign up to a service such as IP Fingerprint.
+One of the simplest ways you can try IP Fingerprint is to sign up to a service such as IP Fingerprint.
 This adds extra value to the information gathered from your website by identifying the decision makers within the company.
 Once you have a list of warm leads, your sales team can get to work.

-While it is possible to extract the information from your Google Analytics, it’s far easier to use a service such as IP Fingerprint.
+While it is possible to extract limited information from your Google Analytics, it’s far easier to use a service such as IP Fingerprint.
 When you are manually extracting the information from your site, you may skip over some networks because it isn’t immediately obvious that they are linked to a company.
 With IP Fingerprint and similar services, there will be far fewer missed leads.

 Is this GDPR compliant?

 This kind of website forensics naturally leads people to panic about falling foul of GDRP rules, but you needn’t worry.
 While IP addresses can be considered representative of personal data (when combined with other information), this kind of lead tracking service is collecting information about business entities, not individuals.
 It isn’t possible to identify which individual on a business network is accessing your website, and GDPR is concerned with individuals, not businesses.
 You can read more about this issue here.